lp-wan/archi/schc-architecture.md

 ## Discriminator

-The key to determine how to decompress a SCHC header in a stratum is called a Discriminator.
+The key to determine how to decompress the SCHC header of a SCHC stratum is called a Discriminator.

-The Discriminator is typically extrinsic to the stratum data.
+The Discriminator is typically not included in the stratum data.
+?? what is the stratum data? schc header + compressed payload ?

-It may be found in the packet context, e.g., the ID of the interface, VLAN, SSID, or PPP session on which the packet is received
+It may be found in the packet context, e.g., the ID of the interface, VLAN, SSID, or PPP session on which the packet is received.

-It may also be received in the packet, natively or uncompressed from a nesting stratum, e.g.:
+It may also be contained in the packet, natively or uncompressed from a nesting stratum, e.g.:
 * A source and destination MAC or IP addresses of the packet carrying SCHC packets
 * A source and destination port number of the transport layer carrying SCHC packets
 * A next header field